actsl/kiss_sdl/README.md

 widget toolkit simpler.
 The toolkit is written in C, but it can also be used in C++.

-The GUI toolkit is made as modifiable as possible, so that it will not stand on the way of doing what the user may want to do.
+The GUI toolkit was made as modifiable as possible, so that it will not stand on the way of doing what the user may want to do.
 The code of this GUI toolkit is split into four files.
 The file kiss_widgets.c contains only the functions of the widgets, and none of the SDL functions or